 Leslie Lacin

-My first novel, You With Your Waiting, takes place in the Soviet Union in 1941-42.
-Though familiar with the Soviet Union, I hadn’t been back to to the region since the early nineties during the tumultuous transition from Communism and the splintering of the old USSR into many countries— Russia, Georgia and Azerbaijan among them.
+That novel, You, With Your Waiting, is set in the Soviet Union in 1941-42.
+I began my research for the story by returning to Russia decades after the tumultuous transition from Communism and the splintering of the old USSR into many countries— Russia, Georgia and Azerbaijan among them.
 I travelled to all three over a period of ten years to gather the stories of elderly Holocaust survivors and to experience the places where their lives unfolded.

-From New York to Tel Aviv, Rostov-on-Don to Moscow and Baku to Tbilisi, I was exhilarated to be back, a kind of strange homecoming to the places I knew in a former life.
+I was exhilarated to be back, a kind of strange homecoming to the places I’d experienced in a former life.
 I climbed mountains, took pictures, got lost, talked late into the night making friends (and sometimes enemies), bought dried fruit and sheepskins in Caucasian markets, bribed traffic police and drove miles and miles, visiting monuments to the dead, while I chased the last of the living from the WWII era.
 The survivors, witnesses to the tumult of both the 20th and 21st centuries, were gracious, hospitable and bossy.
 They made fun of my rusty Russian and wanted to know if I knew Barbara Streisand (I don’t).
-They always fed me while they shared medals and stamp albums and front line letters from long lost fathers.
+But they fed me, and sometimes held my hand, while they shared medals and stamp albums and letters from long dead fathers.

 Here I am during my graduate school days in a Soviet Union on the verge of transformation, wielding my trusty Pentax camera.